 One of the upper-priced butter on the domestic product lane, Land O Lakes unsalted butter is praised by many for its pale in color, crusty pie, and light texture cake.

 Land O lakes’ unsalted butter contains pasteurized sweet cream (at 80% fat standard for American butter) and lactic acid for added cultured flavor.
 The taste is kinda bland to me, and the butter flavor is on the mild side.

 When first taking out of the fridge, its texture is not as smoothly soft compared to those European style butter due to the lower fat content.
 But nonetheless, a pretty solid choice for baking as it produces one of the best crusts for pie and cream puff and recipes like that.

 Land o lake also one of my go-to butter for simple white buttercream and sauce that required a balanced flavor.
 This is because the bland taste in Land O lake butter would not mask out any other ingredients while still providing some subtle hint of butter.
 Plus the brand is easy to find enough, light in color, and conveniently sticks packed.

 Price currently is at $4.44/lb, might vary between stores and region.

 2. Challenge unsalted butter

 Comes in similar price range or sometimes 20-30 cents lower than Land O Lake, Challenge’s unsalted butter is a good choice for general baking purposes too.

 As shown in the comparison picture, Challenge butter is one of the two lightest shade.
 Flavor-wise, like most American style butter, it’s pretty bland and mild.
 The sour flavor is mild enough that you can neglect it.
 Of course, fat is at 80% for standard grade AA butter.

-Challenge also has a line of European style butter that is at 83% and cost about $3.48/8oz sticks, which label as Danish Creamery.
+Challenge also has a line of European style butter that is at 83% and cost about $3.48/8oz sticks.
 Taste and flavor are fine, but it’s missing some of the bolder flavor and easier to fade away as compared to some of my favorites.
 Could be due to shelf-life, cause you know, butter flavor, taste, and aroma are really affected by how they are stored, displayed, shelf lives…